- Search The Registry

 *The Philadelphia Hilldale baseball team is celebrated on this date in 1916.

-The Hilldale Athletic Club (informally known as Darby Daisies) were a Negro Baseball League team based in Darby, Pennsylvania, west of Philadelphia.
+The Hilldale Athletic Club (informally known as Darby Daisies) was a Negro Baseball League team based in Darby, Pennsylvania, west of Philadelphia.
 Established as a boys’ team in 1910, the Hilldale’s were developed by their early manager, then owner Ed Bolden founded the team in 1910 as an amateur athletic club for local young men.
 Devere Thompson was the first manager but Bolden took over as manager himself before the end of the first season.

 The club incorporated as Hilldale Baseball and Exhibition Company and began to hire some established players.
 Spot Poles and Bill Pettus led the 1917 team to a 23-15-1 record.
 Hilldale and the Atlantic City Bacharach Giants played as eastern "Associates" of the western Negro National League in 1920 and 1921.
 In the latter season they held a four-game series in September with the winner to face the NNL champion Chicago American Giants.
 After both teams won two games, the American Giants traveled east to play one series each.
 Chicago defeated the Bacharach Giants 2-1-1, but Hilldale beat Chicago 3-2-1.